-I’m not a huge fan of general consumer insights and the 2022 social media trends that seem to follow at the end of each year.
+I’m not a huge fan of general consumer insights and the 2022 social media trends that seem to follow each year’s end.

-Most of the time the trends are the same every year and there isn’t really a lot of depth.
-However, once in a while I come across a trends piece that has value, like this one.
+Most of the time, the trends are the same every year, and there isn’t a lot of depth.
+However, once in a while, I come across a trend piece that has value, like this one.
 In this case, we’re talking about the Talkwalker and Hubspot Social Media Trends 2022.

 TikTok dominance will force the other platform to innovate

 It’s not a social media trend that TikTok dominates usage across all generations and markets.
 What is a trend is the market disruption it has caused, and how it’s forcing innovation from some other platforms.

 Innovation is good.
 It’s good for business.
 It’s suitable for users and good for the competitive market.

 We’ve seen this happen with Instagram Stories, Facebook, and LinkedIn with the launch of Snapchat.
 And you can’t forget the rise and stardom of Clubhouse and the social audio craze.

 Say “Buh-bye” to cookies and hello to more robust analytics

 With the crackdown on cookies, it will be more challenging to follow consumers on their buyer journey.
 This is why audience data will play a more critical role in marketing.
 This trend will force marketers to look beyond cookie data and gain better intelligence about the audiences they are trying to reach.